opencash/opencash/libopencash/README.md

 (`arm-linux-androideabi-g++`, `arm-linux-androideabi-ar`, etc).
 The toolchain should be based on GCC (version >= 4.7).

-You can download a cross-compilation toolchain osx -> android-arm here:
+You can download a cross-compilation toolchain osx --> android-arm here:
 [arm-linux-androideabi-gcc-4.8-android-14.tar.bz2](https://dl.dropboxusercontent.com/u/8225764/opencash-build-support/arm-linux-androideabi-gcc-4.8-android-14.tar.bz2).
-It contains GCC 4.8 and targets API level 14 (Android 4.0).
+Extract the archive and add the `bin/` directory to your `PATH`.
+The toolchain contains GCC 4.8 and targets API level 14 (Android 4.0).
 Created using the Android NDK tools with:

 ```